 Then a few days later I started to feel severe pain in my knees, so much so that I struggled to run at all and I limped when I walked.
 I was referred to a knee specialist and it turned out that I had a condition called avascular necrosis.
 I was told I shouldn’t run at all until it was healed, which meant I wasn’t able to run for four months.

-I still volunteer now.
 Barcode scanning is my favourite volunteer role because you get to interact with so many people.
-I’ve recently tried pacing, which I found quite tricky the first time but I’ve got the hang of it now.
-I volunteered as the 26 minute pacer last month which I really enjoyed.
+I’ve tried pacing, which I found quite tricky the first time but I’ve got the hang of it now.
+I volunteered as the 26 minute pacer too, which I really enjoyed.
 It was a great feeling when a good friend of mine who was running alongside me started to run off ahead and I knew she’d get a PB.
 She was on such a high afterwards and so was I!

 The morning I ran my 50th parkrun was pretty special – my best mate, my sister, my brother-in-law and two of my nieces all came along for the occasion.